debbiep168/SchedulerBot/README.md

 ## Features:
 1. Create reminders
 2. Schedule Meetings that automatically create Google Calendar Events for you
+3. Slackbot reminds you when your reminder is coming up
+4. Slackbot reminds you when you have a meeting soon
+5. Able to talk to an language-intelligent chatbot

 ## Getting Started
 ### Prerequisites: